DK-Hostmaster/epp-demo-client-mojolicious/README.md

 <a name="name"></a>
 # NAME

-DK Hostmaster EPP service demo client
+DK Hostmaster EPP service demo/test client

 <a name="version"></a>
 # VERSION